Real Estate

 2. Flush water faucets for at least 5 minutes or until the tap water runs as cold as possible before using the water for drinking, cooking, or teeth.

-3. Important to not use hot water from the tap for drinking, cooking, or mixing with baby formula.
+3. It is important to not use hot water from the tap for drinking, cooking, or mixing with baby formula.

 4. Adjust the pH of the water (typically, this is a point-of-entry water treatment system).
 Once the PH increased, the water will be less aggressive.